saxvi/Data-Vis-Final/README.md

 ## To deploy visualization

-Open terminal (or powershell if u rock with it), and start a local Python server on your machine in the folder containing the project.
+Open terminal (or powershell if u rock with it), and start a local Python server on your machine in the folder containing the project (you should have python 3 installed) .

   If we had to guess, we would assume it's at in your downloads somewhere after extracting the zip folder, but what do we know?
 You're the TA (or professor. hi professor).